-Prerequisites: Beginning dance class

-Recommended Preparation: Concurrent enrollment in another dance class Class Hours: 1 lecture, 2 activity
+Prerequisites: Beginning dance class Recommended Prep: Concurrent enrollment in another dance class Class Hours: 1 lecture, 2 lab

 Emphasizes practical experience of dance productions, concerts and demonstrations, emphasizing dance as a performing art.
 Reviews choreography, staging and the production elements of dance.
-May be taken four (4) times for credit.
+May be taken for a total of four (4) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU; UC